FREQUENTLY ASKED QUESTIONS

 A full waiver can be found on the race registration form at Race Roster.

-- Saturday – A secure area will be available at the start line area by the Lady Beaverbrook Arena off University Ave.
+- Saturday – A secure area will be available at the start line area at Officers’ Square.
 Attach the tear section off your race bib to the bag when checking in.

 - Sunday – A secure area will be available in the pool building at Queen Square Park.
 Attach the tear section off your bib to the bag when checking in.

 A. Runners are always responsible for knowing the course they are running.
-Please check out the 2023 Race Routes tab for more details.
+Please check out the 2026 Events tab for more details.

 A. Yes.
 Cyclists will lead each event.

-Q15.
-Where are the race start and finish lines for Saturday’s 3k and 5k?
+Q16.
+Where are the race start and finish lines for Saturday’s 5k?

 A. The start and finish lines will be at Queen Square Park.